This recipe for a Lattice Topped Ricotta Pie can easily be prepared in advance until ready to be served. Perfect for an Italian Easter celebration.

 Notes

-- Do not over manipulate the pie crust dough; once it comes together, form in a disc and refrigerate.
+- Do not over-manipulate the pie crust dough; form a disc and refrigerate once it comes together.

 - whisk together all of the dry ingredients together in a medium bowl;